lucidcarbon/modle.guide.for.wgc/readme.txt

 	a.
 When to show up
 	b.
 What to bring
 	c.
 What you can expect to find
 	d.
+Your comfort
+	e.
 How we split up the time
-	e.
+	f.
 Temperature
 3. Ideas for Poses
 4. Other stuff